maximedieudonne/e-cervelet/README.md

 ## Descriptions of the codes :

+pipeline_v3 : pipeline of the first level analysis \

+older version :
-first_analysis.m : function with all the processes you could run for your first order analysis \
+(obsolete) first_analysis.m : function with all the processes you could run for your first order analysis \
+(obsolete) main_first_analysis.m: file where you loop your processes throught the subjects and where you define the stage you need \

 second_analysis.m : function with all the processes you could run for your second order analysis \
-This two function are orgonised with a swhitch case stylte, each corresponding to a a stage of the pipeline. \
+This  function is orgonised with a swhitch case style, each corresponding to a a stage of the pipeline. \

-main_first_analysis.m: file where you loop your processes throught the subjects and where you define the stage you need \
 main_second_analysis.m: same as previous but for second order analysis \

 # result Second Level Analysis ( 18 subjects )